davidnuon/lox/README.md

 lox
 ===

-Utility to make a fish history a bit more useful.
-Work with fish 2.1.0+
+Utility to make fish history a bit more useful.
+Displays a list of recent commands, similar to how `history` does in bash.
+Works with fish 2.1.0+

+## Usage

+  lox